caosiyang/py-mongo-sync/README.md

 - oplog based increment sync
 - a specified collection sync with an optional query
 - support authentication for source and destination
-- source engine could be MongoDB(v2.4 or later) and TokuMX
+- source could be MongoDB(v2.4 or later) and TokuMX

 ## Note